Excavation for Road and Highway Construction

 Understanding Excavation in Road and Highway Construction

 Excavation is essential in road and highway construction.
 It involves removing dirt, rocks, and other materials from a site.
 Ideally, you are going to want even roads and highways.
-Of course this means it can still be straight with the curvature of the earth, but if during the paving process an indent is left, that indent will be run over by quite a few tons of steel, quite often, meaning it will compact the pavement further, causing inevitable potholes.

 Types of Projects: